zze/syncApp/doc/readme.txt

 SOAP must be enabled within the PHP environment.

 Install
-1) Drag the 'syncApp' directory to *IP.board*/admin/applications_addon/other/HERE* 1.5) Drag the conf_multiRealm.php to *IP.board*/HERE*
+1) Move the "syncApp/admin/applications_addon/other/*syncApp*" directory to your webisite *IP.board*/admin/applications_addon/other/*HERE*
+1.5) Move 'conf_multiRealm.php' to *IP.board*/HERE*
+(You also have to must define the realm ID and character database name in this file

 2) Login in to the forums (ACP) admin control panel and navigate to "System > Applications & Modules > Manage Applications & Modules."
 Find the box with the title "Applications not installed" and hit the button 'Install' for SyncApp.

 3) After install is complete navigate to System > System Settings > SyncApp > General.
 3.5) Go through the entire form and be sure to enable SOAP.
-[Most features depend on SOAP being enabled and able to communicate]
+[Most features depend on SOAP being enabled with the ability to communicate]

 4) Usernames must be limited to alphanumeric go to: System > System Settings > Members > Username Restrictions